BigfootDS/supercamo/README.md

 ### Concepts

-Super-Camo is an object document manager (ODM) for NeDB.
+SuperCamo is an object document manager (ODM) for NeDB.
 This means it's essentially a NoSQL database wrapper.

-Since Super-Camo facilitates concurrent connections of multiple databases, it's got some fundamental differences in how it works compared to ye olde Camo and other NeDB-compatible ODMs.
+Since SuperCamo facilitates concurrent connections of multiple databases, it's got some fundamental differences in how it works compared to ye olde Camo and other NeDB-compatible ODMs.

 Essentially: